Do immigrants file taxes in the U.S.?

 If you are an immigrant, that’s a very valid question.

+And the short answer is YES.
 Many undocumented immigrants do not pay taxes because they do not know that they can pay taxes.
 However, undocumented immigrants can pay taxes.

 In fact, the law requires that every person working in the U.S. and making an income has to file a tax return and pay taxes to the federal government.
 This is true and mandatory, regardless of the person’s immigrant status.